swymbnsl/gcvd-extension/README.md

 - Ensure sufficient disk space
 - Try opening in new tab instead

+**aria2 not working**
+- Verify aria2 RPC server is running
+- Check RPC URL and token in extension settings
+- Ensure aria2 is accessible from browser (no firewall blocking)
+- Check aria2 logs for connection errors

 **Extension not working**
 - Reload the extension in `chrome://extensions/`
 - Clear browser cache and cookies